Fun Word Games for Seniors to Boost Brainpower

 Word Game Apps for Seniors

 Older folks can enjoy mobile games just as much as their younger counterparts!
 In addition to offline word games for everyone, senior citizens can also benefit from “brain training” apps too.
+These apps are easy to figure out, and playing them can do wonders for your goal of keeping your mind sharp.

 Peak

 Get in your brain workout with Peak, a mobile app with a variety of brain games and puzzles “to challenge memory, language and critical thinking.”
 The free app sets you up with a “daily workout” of up to three games or activities, including word games.
-Get the monthly subscription to unlock the dozens of different games and puzzles so you can try them at any time.
+Get the monthly subscription to unlock dozens of different games and puzzles so you can try them at any time.

-Track your progress over time and peek into your “performance” across such dimensions as focus, language, memory, and problem solving.
+Track your progress over time and peek into your “performance” across such dimensions as focus, language, memory and problem solving.
 Peak is available via the App Store for iPhone and the Google Play Store for Android.

 Word Master Pro